CGCL-codes/DorPatch/README.md

 # DorPatch: Distributed and Occlusion-Robust Adversarial Patch to Evade Certifiable Defenses

-By Chaoxiang He, Bin Benjamin Zhu
+By Chaoxiang He and Bin Benjamin Zhu

 This repository contains the code for the paper "DorPatch: Distributed and Occlusion-Robust Adversarial Patch to Evade Certifiable Defenses", published at the Network and Distributed System Security Symposium (NDSS) 2024.